MurrayIII/UnicodeMathML/README.md

 * Edit-selection enclosure operators (Ⓐ for anchor, Ⓕ for focus) have been added to UnicodeMath that map to the MathML selection attributes selanchor and selfocus.
 This enables the current output-window selection to be represented and undone.
 Selection attributes are needed for accessible editing and for the output undo facility which represents previous editing states using a stack of UnicodeMath strings.
 * Formula autobuild-up tests have been added in testmml.js
 * Unicode TeX output is supported by a TeX menu button and by Alt+t
-* Ctrl+c copies MathML for selected output-window nodes to the clipboard.
+* Ctrl+c and Ctrl+x copy MathML for selected output-window nodes to the clipboard.
+Ctrl+x then deletes the selection.
 If the selection is collapsed (insertion point), the whole math zone is copied.
 The result can be pasted into Word via Ctrl+v.
+If the MathJax display mode is enabled, only Ctrl+c is supported and it copies MathML for the whole math zone.
 * Ctrl+v pastes MathML (in text/plain slot) at the current output-window selection
 * Initial drag and drop capability copies the current output-window selection to the drop target